fob08/KodeKloud/Terraform Challenges/Challenge1/README.md

 The ultimate goal of this challenge was to deploy a webservice using four replica sets.

-In achieving this, two .tf files were created namely provider.tf and frontend.tf
+In achieving this, three .tf files were created namely provider.tf and frontend.tf

 A kubernetes_deployment resource named frontend was created.
 It was in this files that the deployment specifications like number of replicas, container and pod templates were declared.